ebd622/fe-crud/reverse-proxy/README.md

 # Reverse proxy
-There are a different options how to configure reverse proxy:
+There are a different ways how to configure reverse proxy.
+Here we provide two options:
+* Nginx-based reverse proxy
+* Use Angular proxy

 This is Nginx-based reverse proxy server, running in a Docker container.